lammps/lammps/doc/src/read_data.rst

 4 components are quatw, quati, quatj, and quatk as specified above.
 LAMMPS normalizes each atom's quaternion in case (a,b,c) is not specified as a unit vector.

+The blockiness values *block1*, *block2* generalize the geometry to a super ellipsoid for use in granualr simulations.
+Sections through the center and parallel to the z-axis are superellipses with squareness *block1* and sections in the x-y plane are superellipses with squareness *block2*.
+These parameters are optional and default to a value of 2, recovering ellipsoid geometry.
+When specified, both values must be greater than or equal to 2.

 The *Ellipsoids* section must appear after the *Atoms* section.